grill-lab/Interactive-CAsT/README.md

 `docker-compose up --build`

-(NOTE: Reranking is slow, as it runs on CPU -- especially when reranking lots of documents!)
+(NOTE: Reranking is slow, if running on CPU -- especially when reranking lots of documents!)

 ------------------------